-The Clegg Impact Tester consists of a 2.25 kg hammer, an accelerometer (mounted on the hammer), and a tablet-based app.
+The Clegg Impact Tester consists of a 2.25 kg hammer, and an accelerometer (mounted on the hammer).
 The hammer is guided in a tube and dropped to the soil surface from a height of 45 cm.
 The accelerometer sends the output of the hammer striking the ground (measured in gravities) to a hand-held digital readout unit.
 The readout device scans and filters the signal before registering the deceleration in Impact Value units (IV).
 The Impact Value is a measure of the soil’s tensile strength.

 A Clegg Impact Test (CIT) comprises a single hammer drop or a series of drops.
 The CIT can track variations in a material’s strength/stiffness as moisture content, density, and compaction effort change.
 In general, three to five hammer drops on a specific spot are recommended to get an accurate result.
 The Clegg Impact Tester’s mass and impact velocity (about 3 m/s) is comparable to the effective mass and vertical velocity of the equine forehoof at impact under training conditions.